Answered By: APUS Librarians Last Updated: Jul 14, 2023 Views: 5162

-But, library databases work a bit differently from most search engines, and so take a little getting used to.
+But, library databases work a bit differently from most search engines, and they take some practice to master.

-- Don't enter long phrases into the search box.
-Instead, type just a few words -- the main concepts from your research topic.
+- Avoid searching for long phrases or full citations.
+Long phrases or sentences contain so many words that the database may struggle to prioritize your results.
+Instead, type just a few words into the search box -- the main concepts from your research topic.

 - Check your spelling!
 Again, databases search for exactly what you type.

-- When you're searching for books on a very specific topic, you may need to use broader keywords.
+- When you're searching for books, you may need to use broader keywords.
 Books tend to be written on broad subjects, though they may include chapters on specific topics.
-Once you've found a book on a broader version of your topic, search inside it for information about your topic.
+Once you've found a book on a broader version of your topic, search inside it for information about your more specific topic.

 - When you're searching for articles, you may need to use narrower keywords (articles typically cover narrow topics).

 - Ask a librarian for help.
-Research strategy is what we know best.
-Submit your questions via our contact form.
+Research strategy is what we know best, and helping students is the best part of our jobs.